Continuing Education Requirements for Nurses Across the United States

 The Nurse Licensure Compact allows eligible registered nurses and licensed practical or vocational nurses to hold one multistate license that supports practice in multiple participating states.
 The compact was developed to improve workforce mobility and access to care, but it also introduces specific considerations related to continuing education compliance that are often misunderstood by nurses practicing across state lines.

-Under the Nurse Licensure Compact, continuing education requirements are determined by the nurse’s primary state of residence rather than by each state in which care is provided.
+Under the Nurse Licensure Compact, continuing education requirements are determined by the nurse’s primary state of residence.
 The primary state of residence is defined as the legal state of residence used for purposes such as taxation and voter registration.
 The state board of nursing in that jurisdiction establishes renewal cycles, required contact hours, mandatory education topics, and audit processes.
 Guidance on how the compact functions and which states participate is maintained by the National Council of State Boards of Nursing and should be reviewed regularly as compact membership evolves.

 Advanced practice registered nurses are not included in the registered nurse portion of the Nurse Licensure Compact.
 APRN licensure remains state specific, even when a nurse holds a multistate registered nurse license.
 As a result, APRNs practicing across state lines may need to meet separate continuing education requirements for each APRN license held.
 These requirements frequently include pharmacology education, certification maintenance, and role specific content defined by individual state boards.

 Multistate practice increases the value of intentional continuing education planning.
-Nurses working in travel roles, telehealth settings, or healthcare systems that span multiple states benefit from education that aligns with primary state requirements while also supporting broad clinical competence.
+Nurses working in travel roles, telehealth settings, or healthcare systems that span multiple states benefit from education that aligns with primary state requirements.
 Selecting nationally recognized, board approved providers helps reduce the risk of completing coursework that does not meet renewal standards.
 CE Ready offers nationally applicable continuing education designed to support licensure renewal across states while aligning with common board expectations.

 How to Create a CE Plan That Prevents Renewal Issues